 15:10 Each government has a task force.
 This perhaps is less interesting, but we're trying to get the governments to all work together and it's not easy.
 The economics of this is to start with the federal governments and then later, to subsequently go to other -- whether it's child-to-child funding, so a child in this country buys one for a child in the developing world, maybe of the same gender, maybe of the same age.
 An uncle gives a niece or a nephew that as a birthday present.
 I mean, there are all sorts of things that will happen, and they'll be very, very exciting.

 15:50 And everybody says -- I say -- it's an education project.
 Are we providing the software?
 The answer is: The system certainly has software, but no, we're not providing the education content.
 That is really done in the countries.
 But we are certainly constructionists.
 And we certainly believe in learning by doing and everything from Logo, which was started in 1968, to more modern things, like Scratch, if you've ever even heard of it, are very, very much part of it.
 And that's the rollout.

 16:26 Are we dreaming?
 Is this real?
 It actually is real.
 The only criticism, and people really don't want to criticize this, because it is a humanitarian effort, a nonprofit effort and to criticize it is a little bit stupid, actually.

-16:44 (Laughter) But the one thing that people could criticize was, "Great idea, but these guys can't do it."
+16:45 But the one thing that people could criticize was, "Great idea, but these guys can't do it."
 And that could either mean these guys, professors and so on couldn't do it, or that it's not possible.
 Well, on December 12, a company called Quanta agreed to build it, and since they make about one-third of all the laptops on the planet today, that question disappeared.
 So it's not a matter of whether it's going to happen.
 It is going to happen.
 And if it comes out at 138 dollars, so what?
 If it comes out six months late, so what?
 That's a pretty soft landing.
-Thank you.